Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 ## Conversation

-The Easemob SDK header files involved in the session are as follows:
+The AgoraChat SDK header files involved in the session are as follows:

 ``` objc
 // Conversation, including session id, session type, etc.